2023 Most Popular Communication & Journalism Master's Degree Schools in Washington

 Of the 80 students majoring in communication and journalism at Gonzaga, 29% are male and 71% are female.

-Out of the 5 schools in Washington that were part of this year’s ranking, Washington State University landed the # 3 spot on the list.
-Located in the town of Pullman, Wazzu is a public college with a very large student population.
+A rank of #3 on this year’s list means Washington State University is a great place for communication and journalism students working on their master’s degree.
+Located in the town of Pullman, Wazzu is a public college with a fairly large student population.

 About 72% of the students majoring in communication and journalism at the school are women while 28% are male.